About the

 The Tom Reeve Award for Outstanding Contributions to Cancer Care, offered annually by COSA, formally recognises a national leader who has made significant contributions to cancer care.

-The successful nominee will be presented with a Gold Marryalyan at the 50th COSA Annual Scientific Meeting where they will be invited to deliver an address highlighting appropriate aspects of their area of professional interest.
+The successful nominee will be presented with the Gold Marryalyan at COSA's 51st ASM on the Gold Coast this November where they will be invited to deliver an address highlighting appropriate aspects of their area of professional interest.

 To be eligible nominees must: